 Big Island Luau FAQs

-There are far more luaus in Kona than in Hilo.
+There are far more luaus in Kailua Kona than in Hilo.
 Right now, there is only one Hilo luau.
-So, your best bet is to book a Kona luau that fits into the rest of your Big Island itinerary.
+So, your best bet is to book a luau experience in Kona that fits into the rest of your Big Island itinerary.

 Absolutely!
-As soon as you enter, there’s a bar, and staff go around throughout the evening with trays of mai tais and other tropical cocktails.
+As soon as you enter, there’s an open bar, and staff go around throughout the evening with trays of mai tais and other tropical cocktails.
 These are all complimentary and included in your luau admission.
-They also have non-alcoholic options like soda and fruit punch.
+They also have non alcoholic drinks like soda and fruit punch.

 It’s located in the middle of the popular Ali’i Drive strip, about one mile from the Courtyard by Marriott’s King Kamehameha Beach Hotel.